opus1993/pubrepo/content/post/2021-04-23-data-evangelist-part-8/index.md

 {{<tweet 1379424631648555015>}}

-# Google Maps' Moat is Evaporating
+## Google Maps' Moat is Evaporating

 Joe Morrison has published a number of great substack articles in recent months.
 [Here](https://joemorrison.substack.com/p/google-maps-moat-is-evaporating), he makes a compelling argument that *OpenStreetMap (OSM), over the next decade, has the potential to do to Google what Android did to Apple: dramatically grow the overall market while drawing a clear line between the larger “open” ecosystem and the smaller “proprietary” one.* Joe doesn't believe Google can maintain its current leading position in the  mapping world for another decade without pivoting to embrace the same open ecosystem that FAAMm (Facebook, Apple, Amazon, Microsoft, and Mapbox) is using to challenge them.

 The lazy way to tell the history of computing is by enumerating key events.
 There’s a different framing that’s more compelling: the history of computing can be told from the point of view of shifting power.
+Will Google maps fall as the next victim?

 The geospatial world is far more than just Google's killer mobile phone app.
-[This](https://open.spotify.com/embed-podcast/episode/4M2qsfRzxQEPrWnCRpwfRR) 42 minute podcast explores the ways that access to geospatial data has a dramatic impact on local economies, and how professionals make room for unexpected contributors, and the mindset to support unrestricted access to accelerate collaborative innovation.
+[This](https://open.spotify.com/embed-podcast/episode/4M2qsfRzxQEPrWnCRpwfRR) 42 minute podcast explores the ways that access to geospatial data has a dramatic impact on local economies, and how open source GIS professionals make room for unexpected contributors, and the philosophical mindset to support unrestricted access to accelerate collaborative innovation.

 <iframe src="https://open.spotify.com/embed-podcast/episode/4M2qsfRzxQEPrWnCRpwfRR" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>